If you can't find an app or desktop app, like Word, Excel, or other Office products, that's installed on your PC, here are a few things you can try.

-If the app doesn’t appear in the list of Your apps, it means you don’t own that app and will need to install it from the Store.
+If the app doesn't appear in the list of My apps, it means that you don't own that app and will need to install it from the Store.

-If you bought the app from the Store, but don't see it in Your apps, check your billing history to make sure that the payment was processed.
+If you bought the app from the Store, but can't see it in My apps, check your billing history to make sure that the payment was processed.
 Apps installed before a payment is completely processed might work for a short period of time and then stop working.
-For more info about how to view your billing history, see Edit payment method for the Windows Store and view billing history.
+For more info about how to view your billing history, see Editing payment method for the Windows Store and viewing billing history.

 If you can't see Account, your PC doesn't have the latest update for the Store yet.
 Instead, swipe down from the top edge of the screen (or if you're using a mouse, right-click), then tap or click Your apps.

 See all support pages for apps & Windows Store.

 Ask a question in the